IamHenri/Flask-Sites-with-Bootstrap/README.md

 # Fourth directory
 This one is more like a web app where you can have results on the page.
 And maybe next a simple blog.
 But all this have to be done.

+# NEVER
+Never use these sources for a production site as they are.
+You must modify the debug parameter to FALSE.